Webkadabra/yii2-test-app/README.md

 Your app is ready!

+# Known issues

+* when creating an address, if we click "Create Company" button and create a new `Company` model record, dropdown with a list of available companies would not be automatically updated.
+Solution: update it with AJAX/JS when `Company` form popup is closed;
 <hr />

+...

+# Yii Documentation Below:
 This project uses Yii 2 Basic Project Template for a skeleton [Yii 2](http://www.yiiframework.com/).

 The template contains the basic features including user login/logout and a contact page.